 A: If you are a military member or DoD civilian employee, your chain of command will contact you when it is time to return from an evacuation and return to work.
 Keep in touch with your supervisor during the evacuation to make sure you receive the most current information.
-Please check Peterson & Schriever SFB official website and Facebook page for updates.
+Please check the Peterson & Schriever SFB official website and the Peterson SFB Facebook or Schriever SFB Facebook for installation specific updates.